 The Merrick School of Business offers a flexible MBA and an online MBA program.
 The MBA program requirements are the same, no matter if students take all of their courses on campus or online.
 Courses are offered on campus in the evenings and online year-round, and students work with advisers to create schedules that best meet their individual needs.
-The flexible MBA allows students to take classes on campus, online or both, and offers nine areas of specialization.
+The flexible MBA allows students to take classes on campus, online or both, and offers ten areas of specialization.
+The online MBA offers four areas of specialization.
+Students in the flexible and online MBA can also customize their elective coursework based on available offerings and career objectives.
 In addition, the Merrick School of Business has four cooperative MBA programs leading to award of both an MBA and advanced degrees in law, nursing and pharmacy.
-In the online MBA, students cannot be guaranteed that they can specialize in any one area.
-Students in the online MBA customize their elective coursework based on available offerings and their career objectives.